Welcome to Year 3's class page!

 Our St. John's PE kits should be a plain white top, plain dark shorts/pants and dark trainers.
 School jumpers or cardigans can be worn over the top.

 Reading is such an important skill and is vital in every subject!
 Year 3 is a year when children have the potential to make great progress and gain a good level of reading fluency.

-Making this progress is hard work but it's best to do a little and do it often.
-Therefore, we encourage all children to read every night for around ten minutes.
+Making this progress is hard work but it's best to practice often.
+Therefore, we encourage all children to read a little bit every day at home.

 'The more that you read, the more things you will know.
 The more that you learn, the more places you'll go.' - Dr. Seuss.